 One of my favorite audiobooks of all time is Flow by Mihaly Csikszentmihalyi.
 His life's study was to observe and figure out what makes people happy.
 He concluded that it isn't their leisure time, but rather their time spent in the state of flow that gives people the most joy and fulfillment.

 Contrary to what we usually believe, moments like these, the best moments in our lives, are not the passive, receptive, relaxing times—although such experiences can also be enjoyable, if we have worked hard to attain them.
 The best moments usually occur when a person's body or mind is stretched to its limits in a voluntary effort to accomplish something difficult or worthwhile.
 Optimal experience is thus something that we make happen.

 Csikszentmihalyi discovered that happiness comes from the process of intentionally focusing everything you've got on one thing at a time.
 On narrowing in and deliberately progressing along the path of mastery.

 Are you ready to commit yourself to the path of mastery?
 To finally become amazing at the skills your heart is drawn to?
 Transformation, opportunities, motivation and happiness will be your loot if you're willing to put in the work.

-By the way, Grid Critters is currently on a massive sale.
-Pick it up and I'll guide you to master CSS Grid — the best thing to ever happen to CSS and the single most important skill a modern web dev needs to master.
+Pick up Grid Critters and I'll guide you to master CSS Grid — the best thing to ever happen to CSS and the single most important skill a modern web dev needs to master.

 Master CSS Grid right from the start by playing this new mastery game.
 You'll learn the ins and outs of Grids one fun level at a time, while saving an adorable alien life form from certain destruction.Master CSS Grid